Where does the Episcopal Church get its money?

 How is the money collected from congregations and dioceses?

-Each diocese is asked to contribute to the mission work of the church by using a formula that calculates, for the coming year, 21% of the previous year’s income, less a flat $100,000 optional exemption.
+Each diocese is asked to contribute to the mission work of the church a single assessment based on a formula which the General Convention adopts as part of its budget process.
 The amount a congregation gives to its diocese is determined by each diocese, and those formulas vary.
-There is no “tax” on individuals, congregations, or dioceses from the Domestic and Foreign Missionary Society or the General Convention.
-It’s a fair share, voluntary asking to support mission, the same way a parish asks a parishioner to pledge and contribute to God’s work every Sunday.
+There is no "tax" on individuals, congregations, or dioceses from The Episcopal Church or the General Convention.
+It's a fair share asking to support mission, the same way a parish asks a parishioner to pledge and contribute to God's work throughout the year.

 Where does the money from congregations and dioceses go?